-Well programme in the event of labour disputes
+Section 39 Well programme in the event of labour disputes

-The operator shall, no later than seven days after receiving a collective notice of termination of employment, submit to the Petroleum Safety Authority Norway an overview of ongoing and planned drilling and well activities that could be influenced by a labour dispute.
+The operator shall, no later than seven days after a notice of collective work stoppage is given, submit to the Norwegian Ocean Industry Authority an overview of ongoing and planned drilling and well activities that could be influenced by a labour dispute.

-The operator shall have a programme available for plugback of the relevant wells, cf. also Section 88 of the Activities Regulations, within four days of receiving the collective notice of termination of employment.
+The operator shall have a programme available for plugback of the relevant wells, cf. also Section 88 of the Activities Regulations, within four days after notice of the final extent of the collective work stoppage is given.
 The programme for plugback shall be discussed with the employees' elected representatives.

-An overview of consequences of the well-securing work that may be implemented as a result of the labour dispute shall be submitted to the Petroleum Safety Authority Norway within four days of receiving the collective notice of termination of employment.
+An overview of consequences of the well-securing work that may be implemented as a result of the labour dispute shall be submitted to the Norwegian Ocean Industry Authority within four days after notice of the final extent of the collective work stoppage is given.

-Material and information to be sent to other institutions
+Section 40 Material and information to be sent to other institutions